scvolabs/scvolabs-website/index.md

 ### Join us

-We're looking for talented people to join our team.
+We're on the lookout for talented people.

 You'll need to be entrepreneurial, a great team player, and passionate about the creative application of technology, data and the internet to solve social problems.